Learn About Philadelphia Area Great Careers Group

 In your Google account, click on file make a copy and type in your name on this document.

 The organization is a 501(c)3 charitable nonprofit that provides professional development through education, resources, support services, and networking connections.
-We serve the unemployed, the underemployed, the self-employed, and the employed as well as the organizations (businesses and nonprofits) that employ them within two divisions: Philadelphia Area Great Careers Group (PAGCG) open to everyone and Business Executives Networking Group (BENG); the later for mid to senior level executives.
+We serve the unemployed, the underemployed, the self-employed, and the employed as well as the organizations (businesses and nonprofits) that employ them.
+Our legal corporate entity name is Philadelphia Area Great Careers Group (PAGCG).